Fear of virus unnerves castaway cruise ship's Cambodian port

-SIHANOUKVILLE, Cambodia (Reuters) - Cambodians voiced unease on Thursday at the arrival of a cruise ship that has been turned away by five countries in fear of the new coronavirus - despite having no suspected cases onboard.
+SIHANOUKVILLE, Cambodia, Feb 13 (Reuters) - Cambodians voiced unease on Thursday at the arrival of a cruise ship that has been turned away by five countries in fear of the new coronavirus - despite having no suspected cases onboard.

 “Don’t they understand the wellbeing of people in Sihanoukville?” asked food vendor Siv Muoy.
 “Even though they said there is no infection, we are still worried because five countries rejected the ship.”